J&K reports 27 internet shutdowns since 2012

-New Delhi, Feb 8 (IANS) Jammu and Kashmir has experienced 27 incidents of internet shutdown since 2012, the highest for any Indian state, with nine such instances reported in 2016 only, data released by legal service organisation SFLC revealed on Wednesday.
+New Delhi, Feb 9 (IANS) Jammu and Kashmir has experienced 27 internet shutdowns since 2012, highest for any other Indian state, with nine such incidents reported in 2016, data by legal service organisation SFLC revealed.

-The data provided by Software Freedom Law Centre (SFLC) says that since 2012 there have been 62 incidents of internet shutdowns across various regions in 12 states in the country, with 30 being reported in 2016 itself, and four instances in the first month of 2017.
+The data released on Wednesday provided by Software Freedom Law Centre (SFLC) reflects that since 2012 there have been 62 incidents of Internet shutdowns across various regions in 12 states in the country, with 30 being reported in 2016 itself, and four instances in the first month of 2017.

-Mobile internet services were snapped by the authorities in Jammu and Kashmir following the killing of Hizbul Mujahideen militant Burhan Wani on July 8, 2016, citing security reasons.
-The services were restored on November 19 for post-paid connections and on January 27, 2017, for pre-paid connections.
+After Hizbul Mujahideen militant Burhan Wani was killed on July 8, 2016, mobile internet services were snapped by the authorities citing security reasons.

+The services were restored on November 19 for post-paid connections and on January 27, 2017 for pre-paid connections.

-As a standard procedure, mobile services and mobile internet is snapped in Kashmir Valley on Republic Day and Independence Day.
-However, this year’s Republic Day did not see mobile services and mobile internet being shut down.
+As a standard procedure, mobile services and mobile internet is snapped in Kashmir valley on Indian Republic and Independence days, with an exception on this year’s Republic Day.

-Of the total 62 shutdowns recorded since 2012 in India, 44 were targeted at mobile internet services while eight targeted both fixed-line and mobile internet services.
+Out of the total 62 shutdowns recorded since 2012 in India, 44 were targeted at mobile Internet services while eight targeted both fixed-line and mobile Internet services.

 The data available from the website revealed that the number of shutdowns increased more than two fold from 14 in 2015 to 30 in 2016.